maxwolf621/Notes/Typescript/Class.md

 }
 ```

-### Parameter Properties
 TypeScript offers special syntax for turning a constructor parameter into a class property (field) with the same name and value.

-These are called parameter properties and are created by prefixing a constructor argument with one of the visibility modifiers `public`, `private`, `protected`, or `readonly`.
+- These are called parameter properties and are created by prefixing a constructor argument with one of the visibility modifiers `public`, `private`, `protected`, or `readonly`.
 ```typescript
 class Params {
   constructor(